lakshayrastogi0714/VITyarthi-Project/README.md

     D.Safe user authentication

     E.Persistent storage using CSV files

+**NOTE: ** To run the program make sure that accounts.py file is executed first.

 It is ideal for academic projects, demonstrations, and learning exercises involving Python fundamentals.